xhu-chan/chin/README.md

+**WARNING:** CHIN does not work with semantic URLs.
+Link to the thread should end with a number without "/".

 **WARNING:** Installation instructions have changed!
 Please check them out.

 **CHIN** is a small program that downloads images from specified 4chan thread using libcurl or wget.